devicetree-org/devicetree-specification/source/device-bindings.rst

    Property    ``label``
    =========== ==============================================================
    Value type  ``<string>``
-   Descriptio  The label property defines a human readable string describing
+   Description The label property defines a human readable string describing
                a device.
 The binding for a given device specifies the exact meaning of the property for that device.
    =========== ==============================================================